 I once got a 2″ face drip edge while I was expecting a 1″ and 2 inches did not work, so I had to exchange them.
 Think about such things ahead of time, and you won’t be wasting your time and money – always specify what you want to get.
 Most fabricators / suppliers will accept your drawings, even hand-drawn on, a piece of paper.

 Step 2 – Gable / Rake trim:

-With standing seam metal, there are at least two ways to trim the gables of your roof with many variations.
-Two basic once include either using a special gable trim or a regular drip edge.
+With standing seam metal, there are at least two ways to trim the gables of your roof with many variations; using a special gable trim or a regular drip edge.
 I prefer using a special trim as it is easier and safer to install.

 All other trim, besides the drip edge and on some occasions the gable trim, will be installed as you get to it with your panels.